ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

 ### Selecting maximum Value based on other field by group?

 This code is grouping by one filed and then getting the max value of a numeric field for each group. `ArcPy` do not use `group by` function; therefore, yo need to write this code.
 This script is efficient because, first it creates a list of all unique groups of agents-locations.
 Then, it creates another list with the distances for each element on the first  list (agent-location) with the distances by group of agents-locations.
-Then, it l
+Then, it sorts ascending the list of distances and select the last element (the maximum).

 The following algorithm is do the following: